MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 Cannot be transformed.
 Give it a parent (such as a group), and transform the parent instead, if you want to transform it.

+!!! info You can not change or stop the default door animation or sound.

 ### Dynamic Light Gizmo
 Lights that can be attached to animated or interactable objects